farlee2121/DevEssentialsBlog/content/posts/2020-08-07-Structs-vs-Enums.md

 - Design thinking
 - Volatility Analysis
 - Case Study
+title: Why Static Structs are Better Than Enums
 ---

-# Why Static Structs are Better Than Enums

 C# (and Java) offer a type call enum (aka enumeration).
 It represents a fixed list of possible values and is a powerful tool for communicating intentions through the type system.
 However, a recent legacy project forced me to face the shortcomings of enums and realize an even more powerful pattern, struct named constants.